 Generic Name: inamrinone

-Note: This page contains information about the side effects of inamrinone.
-Some of the dosage forms included on this document may not apply to the brand name Inocor I V.
+Note: This document contains side effect information about inamrinone.
+Some of the dosage forms listed on this page may not apply to the brand name Inocor I V.

 For the Consumer